mmmmmon/steam_overlay/README.md

 </div>

-- This Library achieves the purpose of overlaying a layer by hooking the SwapChain->Present function through Steam hooking.
+- This Library achieves the purpose of overlaying a layer by hooking the SwapChain->Present function through GameOverlayRenderer64.dll hooking.

 - But it is vulnerable.There are many means to detect it.（Stack backtracing 、code check、shoot screen ......）